 Andrea Coit is an experienced litigator whose practice includes a wide range of civil defense matters in state and federal courts.
-Andrea’s practice focuses on the defense of individuals and both public and private entities in matters involving professional negligence defense, civil rights violations, products liability claims, employment disputes, and third party insurance defense.
+Andrea’s practice focuses on the defense of individuals and both public and private entities in matters involving professional negligence defense, civil rights violations, products liability claims, and employment disputes.
 Andrea represents clients at the trial court level, as well as in private arbitration and before administrative review boards.

 Regardless of the case, Andrea’s objective is to resolve her clients’ problems in the most pragmatic and efficient manner available under the circumstances.
 That may involve a mediated settlement or adversarial litigation; either way, she ensures her clients are fully informed and comfortable with the chosen strategy.